Design, Negotiate and Support Legally Binding Agreements

 John Fogerty, Director of Global Sourcing and Supply Chain Management, Precor, Inc.

-Brent Frimodig, Senior Procurement Engagement Manager at Microsoft
+Brent Frimodig, Senior Procurement Engagement Manager, Microsoft

 Joe Kurian, Manager, Alaska Airlines